Skip to main navigation Skip to search Skip to main content

 How is that possible if they are rare diseases?
 Well, there are more than 9,600 of them (we do not have an accurate number!), and even though each disease affects fewer than 1 in 2,000 people, taken together they are a massive issue.

 So why are rare diseases hot on the agenda?
-Because slowly but finally there is widespread understanding of their importance.
-Countries are developing Rare Disease National Plans (see the recently published UK National Strategy for Rare Diseases, which will provide the basis for the National Plans in the UK Nations).
-International collaboration, always important in research but critical in the case of rare diseases, allowed the creation of an International Rare Disease Research Consortium (IRDiRC), with a 2017-2027 vision to Enable all people living with a rare disease to receive an accurate diagnosis, care, and available therapy within one year of coming to medical attention.
+Because slowly but finally there is widespread understanding of their importance, and yearly Rare Disease National Plans are being published in England.
+International collaboration, always important in research but critical in the case of rare diseases, allowed the creation of an International Rare Disease Research Consortium (IRDiRC), with a vision to Enable all people living with a rare disease to receive an accurate diagnosis, care, and available therapy within one year of coming to medical attention.
 And Gene and Stem Cell Therapy research has finally provided some curative treatments, with many more in the pipeline.

 Other links: